Live Double Ball Roulette

 - The game challenges players to find the best bet.
 In traditional casino games, the house edge is the same on every bet.
 No advantage exists for altering betting strategies.

-- It’s novel.
+- It’s a novelty.
 Any table gambler who wants to play any and all games should consider playing a few spins of double-ball roulette.

 We’ve discussed the differences in the new game and traditional spinning wheel casino games.
 We’ve discussed the difference in online virtual roulette and Live Roulette.
 Players might be wondering how they can start enjoying this game via a live stream.